logotype

 Robert Plant - 1983 UK Tour Rehearsals

-Another iconic set in the collection is the former Pink Floyd Bird's Eye Maple DW kit from their 1994 Division Bell tour.
+Another iconic set that I had in the collection for 12 years was the former Pink Floyd Bird's Eye Maple DW kit from their 1994 Division Bell tour.

 Pink Floyd 1994 DW Birds Eye Maple

-My main focus for vintage collecting has been the often overlooked and long gone British AJAX drum sets along with their related drums and brands, however there is just something about the most vintage drum sets that captivates me in general.
+My initial main focus for vintage collecting was the often overlooked and long gone British AJAX drum sets along with their related drums and brands.

 1930s Ajax Console Set

-The 1920s - 1960s in particular interests me with many top end sets of drums featuring the highest level of craftsmanship, engineering and artistic design concepts, much of which has sadly been long pushed aside for economic or simply practicality reasons.
+The 1920s - 1960s in particular interests me with many sets of drums featuring a high evel of craftsmanship, engineering and artistic design concepts, much of which has sadly been long pushed aside for economic or simply practicality reasons.

-In recent years, I have also started to study and collect the great American Slingerland sets and snares.
+I next started to study and collect the great American Slingerland sets and snares.

 Slingerland Gene Krupa Set 1948